Can you recall the first time you realized you were going to be an illustrator? What were your earliest impressions?

-I never thought about what being an artist meant until I attended art school.
+I never thought about what being an illustrator meant until I attended art school.
 I suddenly felt I was in the right place.

 I’ve been drawing since I can remember.
-I realized I was an artist when I bought my first set of acrylic paints.
+I realized I was an illustrator when I bought my first set of acrylic paints.
 I couldn’t stop collecting tubes of paint.

 Who or what influenced your art when you were young?